 If You Decide to Report the Incident to Police

-- Contact the police in the municipality where the sexual assault took place as they have jurisdiction to investigate.
+- Contact the police in the municipality where the incident took place as they have jurisdiction to investigate.
 If you are unsure of the location, contact the police where you think the crime occurred.

 - Although a patrol officer is generally the first to respond, a trained detective will do the investigation.
 Police, in order to investigate the crime, will interview the survivor, collect evidence from the crime scene, receive the evidence obtained at the hospital, take a formal statement and protect the survivor’s anonymity.

-- The survivor is entitled to request the presence of a Confidential Sexual Violence Advocate during the interview.
-The survivor has the right to have a Confidential Sexual Violence Advocate present during all medical and law enforcement procedures.
+- The survivor is entitled to request the presence of a confidential advocate during the interview.
+The survivor has the right to have a confidential advocate present during all medical and law enforcement procedures.
 If you would like to speak with an advocate or have an advocate present, contact the Office for Violence Prevention and Victim Assistance.

 There are many steps that occur from the time a survivor reports to the final outcome of a prosecution.
 If the criminal charge is pursued further, the police and/or an advocate can talk with you about next steps.